Film Production Services in Kenya

 Once all documents are complete, KFCB permit processing is usually 2 to 5 working days.
 If the film permit is submitted alongside Special Pass applications, the overall timeline should align with Immigration processing, which is typically 2 to 4 weeks.

-Permit fees in the production notes are USD 60 base fee plus USD 10 per filming day for documentaries, TV commercials and photography.
-For feature films and TV series, the indicated base fee is USD 150 plus USD 10 per filming day.
+Permit fees are USD 60 base plus USD 10 per filming day for documentaries, TV commercials and photography.
+For feature films and TV series, the base fee is USD 150 plus USD 10 per filming day.
 All fees are subject to KFCB review and change.

 Hoodlum prepares the KFCB permit file with clear dates, roles, locations, equipment details and production documents, helping crews avoid back-and-forth caused by missing information.